sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 ------------

-Licence keys are only available for documents generated for a single licence under the licence tab or licencing book.
+Licence keys are only available for documents generated for a single licence under the licence tab or licencing book (or for licence reminder emails as configured under :menuselection:`Settings --> Options --> Reminder Emails`).

 Keys for the person purchasing the licence are also present and if the licence is linked to an animal, animal keys are also present.

 .. note:: You can use "Licence" or "License" when accessing these keys - either will work.